RoryQ/wrench/README.md

   repair      If a migration has failed, clean up any schema changes manually then repair the history with this command

 Flags:
       --credentials-file string              Specify Credentials File
       --database string                      Cloud Spanner database name (optional. if not set, will use $SPANNER_DATABASE_ID value)
       --directory string                     Directory that schema file placed (required) -h, --help                                 help for wrench
       --instance string                      Cloud Spanner instance name (optional. if not set, will use $SPANNER_INSTANCE_ID value)
       --lock-identifier string               Random identifier used to lock migration operations to a single wrench process. (optional. if not set then it will be generated) (default "58a4394a-19f9-4dbf-880d-20b6cf169d46")
+      --partitioned-dml-concurrency uint16   Set the concurrency for Partitioned-DML statements. (optional. if not set, will use $WRENCH_PARTITIONED_DML_CONCURRENCY or default to 1) (default 1)
       --project string                       GCP project id (optional. if not set, will use $SPANNER_PROJECT_ID or $GOOGLE_CLOUD_PROJECT value)
-      --schema-file string               Name of schema file (optional. if not set, will use default 'schema.sql' file name) --sequence-interval uint16         Used to generate the next migration id.
+      --schema-file string                   Name of schema file (optional. if not set, will use default 'schema.sql' file name)
+      --sequence-interval uint16             Used to generate the next migration id.
 Rounds up to the next interval. (optional. if not set, will use $WRENCH_SEQUENCE_INTERVAL or default to 1) (default 1)
       --static-data-tables-file string       File containing list of static data tables to track (optional) --stmt-timeout duration                Set a non-default timeout for statement execution --verbose                              Used to indicate whether to output Migration information during a migration -v, --version                              version for wrench

 Use "wrench [command] --help" for more information about a command.
 ```